lagom/lagom/docs/manual/java/guide/cluster/PubSub.md

 This feature is specifically for providing publish and subscribe functionality within a single services cluster.
 To publish and subscribe between services, you should instead use Lagom's [[message broker support|MessageBrokerApi]].

 Published messages may be lost.
 For example in case of networks problems messages might not be delivered to all subscribers.
-We might provide publish-subscribe with at-least-once delivery in a future release of Lagom.
+You can provision publish-subscribe with at-least-once delivery by using the message broker support with Kafka Akka Streams integration.

 The registry of subscribers is eventually consistent, i.e. new subscribers are not immediately visible at other nodes, but typically the information will be fully replicated to all other nodes after a few seconds.